 - understand and explore how music is created, produced and communicated, including through the interrelated dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations

 Opportunities to learn an instrument are throughout the school.
 Lancashire Music Service provide a variety of opportunities to learn an instrument either one to one or in a small group before school.
 Glockenspiels are used in each year group.
 Children are also learning notation as they progress through the school.

 Our taught music curriculum is enriched by our whole school ethos towards singing, we took part in Young Voices 2020 and will be participating each year from now on.
 Singing happens in all of our music lessons as well as weekly singing practices as one community.
 Our voices are then used to help create links with the wider community and beyond.

-Opportunities for live music in school is essential to raise aspirations and we have performances by each year group at the end of each unit.
+Opportunities for live music in school are essential to raise aspirations, and we have performances by each year group at the end of each unit.
 We also firmly believe in the feeling of self achievement which comes from overcoming fears when taking part in performances.
 We have three main productions each year including a Nativity, Talent Show and a summer musical production.
-Additional opportunities also rise as lunch time school clubs for children who opt to take part, these include KS2 Choir and Ukele clubs.
+Additional opportunities also rise as lunch time school clubs for children who opt to take part, these include KS2 Choir and Ukulele clubs.